-Public auctions can be organized either voluntarily or by judicial order; however, this is not a usual mean of acquisition for a real estate investor.
+Public auctions can be organized either voluntarily or by judicial order; however, this is not a usual mean of acquisition for a real estate investor due to the higher risks and procedural constraints compared to private sales.

 Voluntary auctions are organized by notaries, while involuntary ones are carried out at the instigation of the court.
-Auctions are brought to an end after a limited period of time so that the last bid is considered for the sale of the property and the sale is completed unless a later bid (raising the price by 10% or more) is made within a certain subsequent period of time following the last bid.
+Auctions are brought to an end after a limited period of time so that the last bid is considered for the sale of the property, and the sale is completed unless a later bid (raising the price by 10% or more) is made within a certain subsequent period of time following the last bid.
 In such a case, another auction is organized.